kmanc/python_actors/README.md

 A join actor accepts messages from multiple parent actors and adds them to a list.
 When a join actor is defined, a list of parent actors must be provided.
 When all parent actors have indicated that they are done sending messages, the join actor will send the list back to ____ and complete.

-# TODO

-Should the types of join, batch split, and split actors be iterators to save space?
-The code below works as an append for iterators

-`from itertools import chain`

-`y_iter = chain(l1, l2`

-Should the concept of a DoneMessage setting the actor to complete be moved up to the base Actor class?
-I'm defining that behavior everywhere